MindTheGap-ERC/CarboKitten.jl/docs/src/components/production.md

 end
 ```

-`capped_production` now takes `time` instead of `insolation`.
-Insolation is
-captured inside each production profile closure via `insolation_curve` — the
-model loop only needs to pass the current simulation time.
+Insolation is captured inside each production profile closure via `insolation_curve` — the model loop only needs to pass the current simulation time.

 From just this equation we can define a uniform production process.
-This
-requires that we have a `Facies` that defines the `maximum_growth_rate`,
-`extinction_coefficient` and `saturation_intensity`.
+This requires that we have a `Facies` that defines the `maximum_growth_rate`, `extinction_coefficient` and `saturation_intensity`.

-The `insolation` input may be given as a scalar quantity, say `400u"W/m^2"`,
-or as a function of time.
+The `insolation` input may be given as a scalar quantity, say `400u"W/m^2"`, or as a function of time.

 ## Pelagic Production